Research Papers Archive

 The study examines the relationship between conscious experience and cognitive abilities, using the CQ-i and the GMA test.
 The research sample (N=270) was selected from the students of the Dayalbagh Educational Institute, Agra, Uttar Pradesh, India.

-The study aimed at measuring the awareness of the conscious leadership of the Iraqi Petroleum Products Distribution Company.
+The study measured the self-awareness levels of the leaders of the Iraqi Petroleum Products Distribution Company, using the CQ-i assessment.
 The research was conducted on a random sample of 101 members representing the company’s senior leaders.

 “Conscious Experience and Cognitive Ability”, by Sona Ahuja, Dayalbagh Educational Institute, Agra; (with Sant Pyari Saxena, Ovidiu Brazdau).